skip to main |

 Now I promised that I had a plan to affect change.
 When this idea first started, I didn’t realise how much there was to write about shark fin and how embarrassed and disgusted I would feel from learning more.
 And since this post has gone on to include a lot more than I anticipated at first I will postpone my plan to affect change til the next post.

 Good work IBAMA.
 Too late for the 36 thousand sharks but maybe it will set the poachers back a bit.
 But as long as there is the demand there will be someone, somewhere, getting the supply, even if it means doing it illegally like these people are.
+NGO Alliance Looks for Compensation Above R $60 Million for the Illegal Capture of Sharks Monday, May 11, 2009, Sea Shepherd

 Sea Shepherd Brazil, Instituto Environmental Justice (Insitutot Justiça Ambiental), and the South Coast Institute (Instituto Litoral Sul) filed on Thursday, May 7th, a public civil action in the Federal Court of Rio Grande, Brazil.
 The NGO's mobilization began on June 19th, 2008, when the Environmental Police of the Military Brigade and IBAMA raided the fishing company Dom Matos Comércio de Pescados e Resíduos Ltda, and found 3.3 tons of shark fins.
 IBAMA is the Brazilian Ministry of the Environment's enforcement agency.
 The shark fins belonged to species threatened of extinction, including angel sharks.
 For the amount of fins found, it was estimated that over 36 thousand sharks had been killed.

-"It is a coherent and important regulation that seeks to avoid the uncontrolled capture of sharks.
+Illegally obtained shark fins from the 3.3 tons confiscated by IBAMA Photos Credit: Gerson Pataleao "It is a coherent and important regulation that seeks to avoid the uncontrolled capture of sharks.
 The regulation was ignored, since only shark fins were found at the premises without any carcass," explains Cristiano Pacheco, executive director for Institute Environmental Justice.
 "We have enough elements for an exemplary pecuniary condemnation."
+The shark fin industry has ramifications in almost all the coastal countries of the world, including the Galápagos Islands, which is today perhaps the 'Latin capital' of the shark finning industry.
+In Brazil there are ramifications from Pará to Rio Grande do Sul.

 Wah we got interviewed!
 Plus this blog post has the nicest screenshot I have ever seen :D Read the whole interview here.
+Shark Love (EP1): In conversation with Sharkman Monday, May 11, 2009 at 13:49hrs, the long zlog

 As a leisure scuba diver, it has been on my mind for a while now and I feel it is a matter close to me.
 Especially since, I am in an industry that, perhaps doesn’t actually play a part in the execution, but may be in the right context to affect some, if only a slight, but nonetheless a change.
 A change in seeing Shark Fin Soup kept off dinner tables.